 The first option will clear what has already been input and then randomly allocate the deployment patterns that need to be filled (you can use the reshuffle option multiple times).
 The second option clears all patterns and allows you to start from scratch.
 The third option will clear all deployments, including only single deployments and any custom deployments you have assigned.

 Deployments are also specifically designed to be printed out, and various options are available for this.
-We have three options: print by deployment or print by a staff member.
-You can separate your printout by having a single position/deployment per page.
+We have five different options including: print by deployment or print by staff member.
+You are also able to separate your print out by having a single position/deployment per page.
+Our other print option allows you to print deployments by pattern.
+This means that the print format will include pattern names and will also group patterns together.

 This is helpful if you want to leave a printed-out copy of your deployments at the specified location, for example, so that everyone at the front door can see who is in that position and at what times.